djscheuf/journeymans-blog/source/_posts/self-validating-ai-workflows.md

 The principle is simple: give your agents tight feedback loops at the speed they operate.
 Then they'll self-correct faster than any human review could ever catch the error.
 That's how you remove unintentional rework and build sustainable AI-augmented development.

 P.S.
-If you'd like a look at an exmaple of this self-validating system, [check out this repo](https://github.com/djscheuf/agentic-dev-ecosystem-template/releases/tag/v2.0).
+If you'd like a look at an example of this self-validating system, [check out this repo](https://github.com/djscheuf/agentic-dev-ecosystem-template/releases/tag/v2.0).